numpy/numpy/doc/source/reference/arrays.nditer.rst

 is made, then iteration is done in the copy.
 Write access is permitted through a mode which updates the original array after all the iteration is complete.
-The major drawback of temporary copies is that the temporary copy may consume a large amount of memory, particular if the iteration data type has a larger itemsize than the original one.
+The major drawback of temporary copies is that the temporary copy may consume a large amount of memory, particularly if the iteration data type has a larger itemsize than the original one.

 Buffering mode mitigates the memory usage issue and is more cache-friendly